YzENT/COMP2042_CW2024/README.md

 - Modified `initializeHearts()` so that it doesn't have to initialize a new `HEART_IMAGE` everytime when it's called, just use static variable.

 ### `ShieldImage.java`
-- Created `updateShieldPosition()` to update the shield's position based on boss' coordinates.
+- Created `updateShieldCoordinates()` to update the shield's position based on boss' coordinates.

 ### `Main.java`
 - Introduced `keyBindings` variable to store key binds for user controls.